tadghh/LinuxChromeDarkMode/README.md

 # Linux Chrome System Dark Mode

 Forces chrome to run in dark mode.
-So chrome pages and sites that match the systems theme will be dark.
+Chrome pages and websites will start in dark mode by default (Twitter, Youtube...).

 ### Required Packages